HCL-TECH-SOFTWARE/connections-doc/v8-cr12/admin/install/cp_install_services_tasks.md

 ## Set up bootstrap charts {#bootstrap .section}

-The bootstrap chart not only defines the network interoperability parameters but also creates secrets and certificates for various components, including Redis, OpenSearch, MongoDB and Ingress Controller.
+The bootstrap chart not only defines the network interoperability parameters but also creates secrets and certificates for various components, including Valkey, OpenSearch, MongoDB and Ingress Controller.

 During the bootstrap installation, secrets will be created / overwritten under the following conditions:

 - The force_regenerate_all flag is set to true.
 This will force the regeneration of all component secrets and certificates created by the bootstrap repository.
 - The specific component has **not** yet been deployed on the Kubernetes cluster.
 - One of the following targeted flags is set to `true`, which forces regeneration of secrets for the corresponding component only:
-    - `force_regenerate_ingress`: Regenerates `ingress-nginx` secrets and certificates even if they already exist.
+    - `force_regenerate_ingress`: Regenerates TLS secrets and certificates even if they already exist.
     - `force_regenerate_mongo`: Regenerates `mongo` secrets and certificates even if they already exist.
     - `force_regenerate_opensearch`: Regenerates `opensearch` secrets and certificates even if they already exist.